12 Facts About the South American Bushmaster

 Source: “Lachesis muta muta” by Dick Culbert – CC BY 2.0

 Bushmasters also enjoy rice rats, spiny rats, squirrel rats, opossums and porcupines, occasionally venturing to small birds and frogs.
-Lachesis muta isn’t a strictly nocturnal snake, but they primarily hunt at night.
+Lachesis muta is capable of moving by day in extreme circumstances, but nearly 100% of their hunting takes place by night.
 Dusk is an easier time to spot them than dawn.

-Few snakes have as many nicknames and interesting origin stories as the South American bushmaster.
-The bushmaster title was already being used in 1852, as shown by explorer Sir Edward Sullivan’s quote: “The Couni Couchi or Bushmaster is the most dreaded of all the South America serpents; and, as his name implies, he roams absolutely master of the forest“.
+South American bushmasters aren’t just surrounded by folklore, but have numerous nicknames with interesting origin stories. the bushmaster title was already being used in 1852, as shown by this quote from Sir Edward Sullivan: “The Couni Couchi or Bushmaster is the most dreaded of all the South America serpents; and, as his name implies, he roams absolutely master of the forest“.

 Muta, meanwhile, translates to mute, and references the bushmaster’s similar (though far larger) appearance to rattlesnakes.
-The bushmaster swings its tail in the same style, but produces no rattle, just a sharp rustling sound against the jungle undergrowth.
+The bushmaster swings its tail in the same style, but produces no rattle, just a sharp rustling sound against the jungle undergrowth below.
 Local names include shushúpe in Peru, pucarara in northern Bolivia, and makasneki in Suriname.
-The Peruvian name of verrugosa references its warty looking scales.
+The Peruvian name of verrugosa references its warty-looking scales.

 Lachesis melanocephala black headed bushmaster